sbnguah/MedStatsBook/_book/Risk-and-Odds.md

 ## Risk
 Risk is defined as the probability of having an outcome.
-Therefore, if in a population of 100, 35 develop diabetes mellitus after a specified period of follow-up, the risk of developing diabetes in the population is
+Therefore, if in a the population of 100, 35 develop diabetes mellitus after a specified period of follow-up, the risk of developing diabetes in the population is

 $$\frac{35}{100} = 0.35$$